midrib-cryptic/nightworld-site/privacy-policy.md

 ---

-*This Privacy Policy applies only to the Monnstack mobile game and not to any other product, service, or website operated by Midrib Cryptic.*
+*This Privacy Policy applies only to the Moonstack mobile game and not to any other product, service, or website operated by Midrib Cryptic.*